lupapiste/lupapiste/docs/message-queue-intro.md

 ~~It seems it's not possible to retain dynamically created queues between server restarts.
 When server is restarted, client consumers don't receive messages anymore to queues they subscribed.
 Instead an exception is raised on server side when consumer re-connects to it with message "Queue X does not exists".~~ This might be a bug in Artemis UPDATE: yes it's a bug: https://issues.apache.org/jira/browse/ARTEMIS-1818.

+This bug has been fixed in release 2.6.0 release of Artemis.

 Read more about config possibilities from [Artemis documentation](https://activemq.apache.org/artemis/docs/latest/address-model.html#automatic-addressqueue-management).